Wilmer Flores Player Props: Giants vs. Rangers

 Rangers Pitching Rankings

-- The Rangers' 4.04 team ERA ranks 12th among all league pitching staffs.
+- The Rangers have the 12th-ranked team ERA across all league pitching staffs (4.03).

-- Rangers pitchers combine to give up the seventh-fewest home runs in baseball (127 total, 1.1 per game).
+- The Rangers give up the eighth-fewest home runs in baseball (129 total, 1.1 per game).

-- The Rangers are sending Heaney (9-6) to the mound to make his 23rd start of the season as he goes for his 10th victory.
-He is 9-6 with a 4.14 ERA and 118 strikeouts through 113 2/3 innings pitched.
+- Dunning will try to secure his 10th victory when he makes the start for the Rangers, his 18th of the season.
+He is 9-4 with a 3.28 ERA and 85 strikeouts in 120 2/3 innings pitched.

-- In his last outing on Sunday against the Miami Marlins, the lefty threw 5 2/3 scoreless innings while surrendering four hits.

-- In 22 games this season, the 32-year-old has amassed an ERA of 4.14, with 9.4 strikeouts per nine innings.
-Opponents are batting .236 against him.
+- His most recent appearance was on Tuesday against the Oakland Athletics, when the righty tossed six innings, surrendering three earned runs while giving up five hits.

 © 2023 Data Skrive.
 All rights reserved.